 Activity Plant List

-Drilling and installing steel posts 10-20t excavator and/or GEAX EK-40
+Drilling and installing steel posts 10-36t excavator/GEAX EK-40

-Excavating shaft 10-20t excavator
+Excavating shaft 20-36t excavator

-Spoil removal 6-wheeler or artic truck
+Spoil removal 6-wheeler

 Concrete base Concrete truck, pump truck

-The major components of constructing the temporary post and panel shaft P4MH4 are outlined below and shown in the plan in Figure 4-1:
+The major components of constructing the temporary post and panel shaft are outlined below and shown in the plan in Figure 4-1:

-- An auger attachment on a 10 20t excavator or small piling rig (GEAX EK-40) will be used to drill 300 to 400mm diameter holes and steel H beams will be set into each with sand or concrete backfill. - The shaft will be excavated from the top using an excavator at surface level to a depth of 5.5 metres, approximately 1m below pipe invert.
+- An auger attachment on a 20-36t excavator or small piling rig (GEAX EK-60) will be used to drill 550mm diameter holes and steel H beams will be set into each with concrete and sand backfill.
+A hydrovac will be required to expose existing services before the piles are installed. - The shaft will be excavated from the top using an excavator at surface level to a depth of 5 metres, approximately 1m below pipe invert.
 Six-wheeler trucks will be used to remove spoil off site.
-The approximate shaft spoil volume will be 100m3 (20 return truck trips). - Steel road plates or timber lagging will be installed between H beams as the excavation advances. - The shaft base will be lined out with 500mm of aggregate or blinding concrete to provide a solid and level working platform. - If dewatering is required, a 50 to 100mm submersible pump will be used to remove water from excavation.
+The approximate shaft spoil volume will be 50m3 (10 return truck trips). - Steel road plates or timber lagging will be installed between H beams as the excavation advances. - The shaft base will be lined out with 300-500mm of aggregate and blinding concrete to provide a solid and level working platform. - If dewatering is required, a submersible pump will be used to remove water from excavation.
 The water will be pumped into clarifying tanks for treatment before discharging.
 The pumps will run continuously while the trench is open and will be powered by a diesel generator or grid power from the CSA.